"Incredibly clever, one of those people that just has a very impressive mind. He is also very unstuffy and very

 Within EU law, David has been recognised as a Leading Junior by the Legal 500 for some years and has an incomparable practice as a junior in that field.
 He has particular expertise in constitutional matters, preliminary references to the Court of Justice of the EU, EU pharmaceutical law, the REACH regulation, procurement, State aid and regulatory matters.
-His Ph.D addressed the EU’s common foreign and security policy, including EU sanctions law.
-Recent and pending cases of note include AbbVie Inc and AbbVie Ltd v European Medicines Agency (EU pharmaceutical law), PTC v European Medicines Agency (EU pharmaceutical law), Aer Lingus v Commission (State aid) and R (British American Tobacco) v S/S Health, where he acted unled for British American Tobacco in the Court of Justice of the EU.
+His Ph.D (Cantab.) addressed the EU’s common foreign and security policy, including EU sanctions law.
+Recent and pending cases of note include AbbVie Inc and AbbVie Ltd v European Medicines Agency (EU pharmaceutical law), PTC v European Medicines Agency (EU pharmaceutical law), Aer Lingus v Commission (State aid) and R(British American Tobacco) v S/S Health, where he acted unled for British American Tobacco in the Court of Justice of the EU.
 He is currently instructed (again, unled) by General Electric in General Court proceedings and by multiple entities subject to UN and EU sanctions measures.
 He has advised multiple governments and non-State entities on Brexit-related matters and is due to be called to the Bar of Ireland in October 2017, to ensure a seamless continuation of Court of Justice and General Court representation post-Brexit.

 Full lists of David’s notable cases appear below.